tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

    conflict.
 (This takes as input the ``last_downloaded_uri`` field from the directory entry of the changed ``foo``.)
 3. Set the ``mtime`` of the replacement file to be *T* seconds before the current local time.
+Stat the replacement file to obtain its ``mtime`` and ``ctime`` as stored in the local filesystem, and update the file's last-seen statinfo in the magic folder db with this information.
+(Note that the retrieved ``mtime`` may differ from the one that was set due to rounding.)
 4. Perform a ''file replacement'' operation (explained below) with backup filename ``foo.backup``, replaced file ``foo``, and replacement file ``.foo.tmp``.
 If any step of this